 The Liturgy of the Word during the Vigil Mass is also much more substantial.
 It is essentially a grand tour through salvation history, as reader after reader tells the story of God’s interventions into human history.
-It is awe-inspiring to see the plan of God unfolding and to reconsider the hard work that God put in to bringing us His Son and raising Him from the dead for our salvation.
+It is awe-inspiring to see the plan of God unfolding and to reconsider the often arduous path that lead to the moment when God finally gave us His Son and raised Him from the dead for our salvation.

 Reason #2: Welcome to the party!

 Since the revival of the RCIA process after the Second Vatican Council, the Easter Vigil has taken on new significance as the liturgy that welcomes new members into the Church.
-At my parish, we don’t have any catechumens this year so there won’t be any baptisms, but we do have candidates who will be fully initiated into the Church by receiving the sacraments of Confirmation and Holy Communion.
+This year we have one catechumen who will be baptized and three candidates who will receive with her the sacraments of Confirmation and Holy Communion.

-This is a cause for great celebration!
-Each candidate brings his own gifts, and talents, and aspirations to the Church.
-This can only work to build up and renew us as a mystical Body.
-But, beyond the benefit for us, we should also celebrate this occasion for the simple fact that more souls are entering into the fullness of grace and truth that we possess.
+This is cause for great celebration!
+These four people each bring their own gifts, and talents, and aspirations to the Church, for the benefit of all Her members.
+This can only work to build up and renew us here at Blessed Mother.
+But, beyond the benefit for us, we should also celebrate this occasion for the simple fact that four more souls are entering into the fullness of grace and truth.
 Praise God!